DOCUMENT TSC-2026/B83 · BLOG POST 83 · CONSUMER COMMERCE · REV. 01

 start to finish.

 Put it together and the staircase is clean.
-At $1M, a bookkeeper and clean books.
-At $5M, an analyst and the analytics and attribution to see contribution margin by channel and product.
-At $25M, a fractional CFO who graduates into a full-time hire and a team.
+At $1M: bookkeeper and clean books.
+At $5M: analyst plus analytics and attribution for channel-level and product-level contribution margin.
+At $25M: fractional CFO who graduates to full-time, then a team.
 Each layer answers the question its stage forces on you, and each one assumes the layer below it is solid.

 The two failure modes are mirror images.
-Hiring ahead of the stage burns cash and frustrates a capable person who has nothing to do at their level.
-Hiring behind the stage means you are making the biggest decisions of the business on the worst data of the business.
+Hiring ahead of the stage burns cash and bores a capable person who has nothing meaningful to do at their level.
+Hiring behind the stage means making the biggest decisions of the business on the worst data of the business.
 The brands that scale cleanly are almost boring about this: they add the next layer right as the complexity arrives, not a year early and not a year late.

-If you take one operating rule from this, let it be this.
-Spend on finance in proportion to the cost of being wrong.
+The sequencing rule that holds across every DTC brand I have worked with: spend on finance in proportion to the cost of being wrong.
 Early, the cost of a wrong call is small, so a part-time bookkeeper is plenty.
-As the decisions get bigger, the value of clarity compounds, and the finance stack should grow to match.
-Underspending feels disciplined and is actually expensive.
+As decisions get bigger, the value of clarity compounds, and the finance stack should grow to match.
+Underspending on finance feels disciplined and is actually expensive.
 Match the stack to the stage and finance stops being the function you dread and becomes the one that tells you the truth in time to act on it.

 + + + + + + + +

 Build the stack in order and finance becomes a steering wheel instead of a rearview mirror.
-If you want help deciding which layer you need next, start with max allowable CAC, then tell me your stage and I will tell you the next hire.
+Start with contribution margin by channel and product, then layer in max allowable CAC, and let those two numbers drive the next hire.
+If you want help deciding which layer you need now, that is a conversation I am good at.

 Work with Taylor · Consumer Commerce